-Colorado Parks & Wildlife (CPW) oversees 42 state parks, 34 of which you can camp out overnight.
-Find state park campgrounds located all across the Rockies, front range and plains, suitable for a range of tent and trailer camping.
+Colorado Parks & Wildlife (CPW) oversees 43 state parks, 34 of which you can camp out overnight.
+Find state park campgrounds located all across the Rockies, front range, and plains, suitable for a range of tent and trailer camping.

-The peak season for camping runs from Memorial Day weekend through Labor Day, and even into mid October to really enjoy the autumn colors by location.
-Each campgrounds requires both day use and camping fees, paid in cash if first-come, first-serve, 0r reserved online by credit card.
+The peak season for camping runs from Memorial Day weekend through Labor Day, and even into mid-October to enjoy the autumn colors by location.
+Each campground requires both day use and camping fees.

-All told, Colorado’s state parks offer over 4,000 campsites and 58 cabins and yurts with nearly 300 ADA-accessible campsites.
-Some park cabins accommodate up to 20 people, some yurts lodge as many as 6 and some allow pets.
-Note that some cabins and yurts require visitors to stay for at least two nights.
-Any sites not reserved are available on a first-come, first-serve basis.
+Colorado’s state parks offer over 4,000 campsites and dozens of cabins and yurts with nearly 300 ADA-accessible campsites.
+Some cabins accommodate up to 20 people, while some yurts lodge as many as 6 and some allow pets.
+Lodging may require visitors to stay for at least two nights.

 Colorado State Parks All Require Reservations

-Fret not; reserving campsites is easy.
-Reservations can be made online at cpwshom.com or by calling 800-244-5613 up to six months in advance to the day of arrival.
+Reservations can be made online at cpwshom.com or by calling 800-244-5613 up to six months in advance of the day of arrival.

 - Address: 307 W. Sackett Ave, Salida, CO 81201